tigerabrodi/data-structures-and-algorithms/README.md

 To peek at the front of the queue is also O(1) constant time.

 Adding to the queue is called enqueue.
 Removing from the queue is called dequeue.

+# Strings

+Strings are stored in memory as array of integers, where each character is mapped to an integer using a character encoding standard such as ASCII or Unicode.

+In languages like C, strings are null-terminated, meaning the end of the string is marked by a special null character ('\0').

+If you were to loop over something and append to a string, it would be O(n^2) quadratic time.
+This is because strings are immutable.
+So you would have to create a new string each time you append to it.

+## Big O Notation

+Traverse is O(n) linear time.

+Copy is O(n) linear time.

+Get is O(1) constant time, because under the hood, strings are stored as arrays, so getting a character by index is O(1) constant time.